-Following a change of control, all outstanding Company stock options, to the extent not previously vested and exercisable, shall become vested and exercisable upon the Named Executive Officer's termination of employment.
-All grants of performance-based restricted stock will vest upon the closing of the change of control on a pro-rated basis as determined by the performance of the Company on the closing date as specified by the agreement.
-Service-based restricted stock awards will vest immediately upon an involuntary or good reason termination of a Named Executive Officer following a change of control.
+Following a Change in Control, all outstanding Company stock options, to the extent not previously vested and exercisable, shall become vested and exercisable upon the NEO's termination of employment.
+Although the 2015 and 2016 grants are calculated differently, the 2017 grants of performance-based restricted stock will be paid to the NEOs who are also terminated after a Change in Control as if Targeted performance had been achieved.
+Service-based restricted stock awards will vest immediately upon an involuntary or good reason termination of a NEO following a change of control.
 Otherwise, they will vest according to their original terms and conditions.

-Under Code Section 4999, a 20% excise tax is imposed on change in control payments that are "excess parachute payments" within the meaning of Section 280G(b)(1).
+Under Code Section 4999, a 20% excise tax is imposed on Change in Control payments that are "excess parachute payments" within the meaning of Section 280G(b)(1).
 In general, the excess parachute payment threshold above which excise taxes are imposed is three times the base amount (which is the average W-2 compensation over five years).
 In January 2011, the employment agreements were amended as the Compensation Committee decided to eliminate tax gross ups and adopt a "best after-tax provision" whereby the executive receives the full 280G payment and has the responsibility for any excise tax, or the payment is reduced to the safe harbor amount, whichever will provide the executive the largest total after-tax benefit.